keylime/keylime/docs/user_guide/secure_payloads.rst

 set (which it is by default), then Keylime will automatically extract the zip file to `/var/lib/keylime/secure/unzipped`.
 Finally, Keylime can also execute a script contained in the zip file once it has been unzipped.
-You can think of this like a very simple form of `cloud-init <https://cloudinit.readthedocs.io/>`_.
+You can think of this as a very simple form of `cloud-init <https://cloudinit.readthedocs.io/>`_.
 By default this script is called `autorun.sh`.
-You can configure this to some other script with the `payload_script` option in `keylime.conf`.
-Note that this script must be contained in the encrypted zip file and must be located in `/var/lib/keylime/secure/unzipped`.
+You can override this default with a different script name by adjusting the `payload_script` option in `keylime.conf`.
+Note also that this script must be contained in the encrypted zip file, from which it will be extraced and then placed in `/var/lib/keylime/secure/unzipped`.

 Because the keys that Keylime uses to decrypt the data and the decrypted data